 When fighting other servals they have a ritualistic behaviour pattern.
-They will site opposite each other and one will place a paw on the others chest.
-The other cat will bob his head and potentially bit the paw.
+They will size each other up and one will place a paw on the others chest.
+The other cat will bob his head and potentially bite the paw.
 Only on rare occasions will this then escalate to a full on fight.

 The serval is sometimes referred to as the ‘giraffe cat’ or ‘bush cat.’

 It is believed that the name serval was derived from the Portugese word for lynx which is ‘lobo-cerval.’

 Ancient Egyptians worshipped servals due to their power and grace.

 Servals have been bred with domestic cats to create a breed called the ‘savannah cat.’

 Profberger at en.wikipedia [GFDL (http://www.gnu.org/copyleft/fdl.html), CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0/) or CC-BY-SA-2.5-2.0-1.0 (http://creativecommons.org/licenses/by-sa/2.5-2.0-1.0)], from Wikimedia Commons

 By Pcb21 + vardion (source file) + Jürgen (current file) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0/)], via Wikimedia Commons

 By Self (Own work) [CC-BY-SA-2.5 (http://creativecommons.org/licenses/by-sa/2.5)], via Wikimedia Commons